 - Score of student 19 = (45 – 37) / (95 – 37) = 0.14

 - Score of student 20 = (49 – 37) / (95 – 37) = 0.21

 Now, let us draw the graph for the normalized score of the students.

-The concept of normalization is very important because it is often used in various fields, such as ratings, where the normalization technique is used to adjust the values measured on different scales to a notionally common scale (0 to 1).
-The concept of normalization can also be used for more sophisticated and complicated adjustments like bringing the entire set of a probability distributionProbability DistributionProbability distribution is the calculation that shows the possible outcome of an event with the relative possibility of occurrence or non-occurrence as required.
-It is a mathematical function that gives results as per the possible events. of adjusted values into alignment or quantile normalization in which the quantiles of different measures are brought into alignment.
+The concept of normalization is fundamental because one may often use it in various fields, such as ratings.
+For example, one may use the normalization technique to adjust the values measured on different scales to a notionally common scale (0 to 1).
+The concept of normalization formula in machine learning can also be used for more sophisticated and complicated adjustments, like bringing the entire set of a probability distributionProbability DistributionProbability distribution could be defined as the table or equations showing respective probabilities of different possible outcomes of a defined event or scenario.
+In simple words, its calculation shows the possible outcome of an event with the relative possibility of occurrence or non-occurrence as required. of adjusted values into alignment, or quantile normalization, in which the quantiles of different measures are brought into alignment.